vahidhedayati/grails-jenkins-plugin/README.md

  * description -- updates ticket description with the summary
- * comdesc -- updates ticket description and adds a comment both containing the summary */ jenkins.jiraSendType='customfield'
+ * comdesc -- updates ticket description and adds a comment both containing the summary */ jenkins.jiraSendType = 'customfield'
-// If you have defined working option customfield then define the customfield id for this configuration item: jenkins.customField='12330' // the id of your customfield
+// If you have defined working option customfield then define the customfield id for this configuration item: jenkins.customField = '12330' // the id of your customfield

+/*
+* API ChangeSet - send this as part of summary?
+*/

+jenkins.sendChangeSet = true  // true/false - by default false

+/*
+* API culprits - send this as part of summary?
+*/

+jenkins.sendCulprits = true  // true/false - by default false
 ```